-The Best Mental Health Apps For Depression, Anxiety & Beyond
+The Best Mental Health Apps

 The Best Mental Health Apps for Depression, Anxiety & Beyond

-Happify is an app that helps with relieving stress and anxiety.
+Happify is an app that helps with relieving stress and managing anxiety.
 This app can help users build resilience and strengthen coping skills with the use of games and other activities.
 It is science-based, and users can plan their goals using this app.
 This app is available for both Android devices and iOS.

 This app is designed for those who have or may have post-traumatic stress disorder.
 Many people associate PTSD with veterans, but anyone can endure traumatic events and develop PTSD.

 This app offers tools for users to track their symptoms and it also helps them with managing symptoms.
 Apart from these useful tools and trackers, it also helps the user with locating the nearest treatment programs.
 In cases of emergencies, it can also call the National Suicide Prevention Hotline quickly.
-This app is only available in the USA, and it can be downloaded on both Android and iOS devices and is free on both.
+This app is only available in the USA, and it can be downloaded on both Android and iOS devices and is a free app.

 Sanvello offers clinically validated techniques and support to help with the relief of anxiety and depression symptoms.
 It’s available on the App Store and Google Play.